LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       entities.
 In the particular case of objects, when an object extends other object, we have prototype-based inheritance.
 When an object specializes or instantiates another object, we have class-based inheritance.
+See also :term:`public inheritance`,
+      :term:`protected inheritance`, and :term:`private inheritance`.

    private inheritance
       All public and protected predicates are inherited as private predicates.
+See also :term:`public inheritance` and
+      :term:`protected inheritance`.

    protected inheritance
       All public predicates are inherited as protected.
 No scope change for protected or private predicates.
+See also :term:`public inheritance` and :term:`private inheritance`.

    public inheritance
       All inherited predicates maintain their declared scope.
+See also :term:`protected inheritance` and :term:`private inheritance`.

    instance
       An object that instantiates one another object, interpreted as its